 If you are lucky enough to lend the money to someone who actually pays you back (please don’t hold your breath), you’ll probably get more in interest than you could had you deposited the money in the bank.

 I’m not a fan of making loans to friends and family.
 (Can you tell?)
 I’ve had bad experiences.
+And I don’t know anyone who has had a good experience.
+The best you can hope for is to come out even.
 Am I the only one who got burned?
 How about you?
 Make me feel better.
 Share your war stories with me.
 Please…